codelamp/codelamp.github.io/_posts/2015-12-03-desigining-a-fluid-character-animation-system.md

 When dealing with raster animations, it can be quite easy to specify hit-areas.
 These are usually implemented as square or polygon regions that can be animated along with the character.
 The problem is that it takes time to add them in.

 With E.X.I.T.
-I hope to generate the hit-areas by specifying what which nodes of the character can cause a collision, and what nodes of a character can be involved in a collision.
+I hope to generate the hit-areas by specifying which nodes of the character can cause a collision, and which nodes of a character can be involved in a collision.
 From there I will compute where collisions can occur without too many problems.
 In terms of animating, I just have to turn on or off this ability for certain nodes at certain points... no further effort required.

 This also will help with the next point.